 When Tom McCann purchased the Parker Holiday Inn almost a year ago, he knew that Trapper’s Restaurant, which occupies the top floor, held a 4-star rating.
 What he did not realize was what a well-kept secret this was within this suburban Denver community.
 So McCann devised a strategy to get the word out on his upscale steak house.

 Intending to contact every member of the community, McCann had 100,000 menus printed on heavyweight paper stock.
 Then he had a slot cut into each so that they could function as a door hanger.
 But the centerpiece of the program, and the means by which he can judge its success, are custom Gift Certificate Coins worth $20 towards a Trappers food item.
-The coins are minted by Cincinnati-based Osborne Coinage with the Trapper’s logo on one side along with their tagline “Parker’s Finest Steak House.”
+The custom business coins are minted by Cincinnati-based Osborne Coinage with the Trapper’s logo on one side along with their tagline “Parker’s Finest Steak House.”
 The other side contains the $20 face value, the web site address and the phone number.

 “The coins are unique” says McCann.
 “Because they are hefty, they convey an image of quality, which is important to us.”
 In addition to creating a quality image, the bright gold coins also reinforce the upscale image of this $40-a-plate restaurant.